-NC State University conducts purchasing in accordance with State laws of North Carolina.
+NC State University conducts purchasing in accordance with state laws of North Carolina.
 We have developed this supplier center to acquaint you with our open, ethical, and sound procurement policies and procedures.
-Suppliers interested in establishing a good business relationship with the University are encouraged to read this material first.Have you read the Supplier Guidelines?
+Suppliers interested in establishing a good business relationship with the University are encouraged to read our supplier guidelines.Have you read the Supplier Guidelines?

 Posting of Bids